yinkaipeng/flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

                                         sequences.
-E.g: If the table is partitioned by (continent: string, country :string, time : string) then 'Asia,India,2014-02-26-01-21' will indicate continent=Asia,country=India,time=2014-02-26-01-21 hive.txnsPerBatchAsk      1000          Number of transactions requested per Transaction batch from Hive. heartBeatInterval         240           (In seconds) Interval between consecutive heartbeats sent to Hive to keep transactions from expiring.
+E.g: If the table is partitioned by (continent: string, country :string, time : string) then 'Asia,India,2014-02-26-01-21' will indicate continent=Asia,country=India,time=2014-02-26-01-21 hive.txnsPerBatchAsk      1000          Number of transactions requested per Transaction batch from Hive. heartBeatInterval         240           (In seconds) Interval between consecutive heartbeats sent to Hive to keep unused transactions from expiring.
                                         Set this value to 0 to disable heartbeats. autoCreatePartitions      true          Flume will automatically create the necessary Hive partitions to stream to batchSize                 5000          Max number of events written to Hive in a single Hive transaction